nathansmith/javascript-quiz/ANSWERS.md

       // Loop through all the parameters
       while (i--) {
         // Multiply by 10, to account for peculiarities
-        // of doing addition with floating point numbers. value = parseFloat(arguments[i]) * ten;
+        // of doing addition with floating-point numbers. value = parseFloat(arguments[i]) * ten;

         // Is it not, not a number?